confidential-containers/confidential-containers/guides/enclave-cc.md

 ## Creating a sample CoCo workload using enclave-cc

 As an example, we setup a sample *hello world* workload with an encrypted and cosign signed container image using the `enclave-cc` runtime class for process based TEEs.
+This encrypted image is only used for testing.
+If you want to use it in your own production use cases, please refer to the [guide](../quickstart.md#encrypting-an-image) to create a new encrypted image and deploy it.

 The deployment below assumes the hardware SGX mode build is installed by the operator.
 To try on a non-TEE system, please use simulate SGX mode build.